ipfs-inactive/pm-test-lab/notes-on-jauns-video.md

 ## DevOps
 1. Setup the orchestrator/lab
-  a.
-Should be repeatable
+  - Should be repeatable
-  b.
-Needs to be automated as much as possible
+  - Needs to be automated as much as possible
-  c.
-Need to be well documented
+  - Need to be well documented
-  e.
-Could be provissioned on the cloud
+  - Could be provissioned on the cloud
-  f.
-Should be up 24/7
+  - Should be up 24/7
-  g.
-Should come with a bundle of stuff to run
+  - Should come with a bundle of stuff to run
-  h.
-This may be Kubernetes by itself or it may be something added to Kubernetes
+  - This may be Kubernetes by itself or it may be something added to Kubernetes
-  i.
-Should be able to start it off and not have to worry about it.
+  - Should be able to start it off and not have to worry about it.
 2. Running (after setup)
-  a.
-Automate as much as possible
+  - Automate as much as possible
-  b.
-Should require minimal maintenace
+  - Should require minimal maintenace
-  c.
-Need to watch the complexity of this, if it gets to complex we may need to consider other avenues.
+  - Need to watch the complexity of this, if it gets to complex we may need to consider other avenues.
-  d.
-A dashboard can be considered that can be used to monitor statistics.
+  - A dashboard can be considered that can be used to monitor statistics.
-  e.
-Should work similar to Travis.
+  - Should work similar to Travis.
 3. Reporting Errors
-  a.
-When something happens the lab must go offline
+  - When something happens the lab must go offline
-  b.
-People need to know when they can and cannot use it.
+  - People need to know when they can and cannot use it.
-  c.
-Need to have a status page.
+  - Need to have a status page.

 ##The Minors (the people running the lablets)
 Phase 1: